 At high doses, kratom is used mostly as a pain reliever.
 Kratom is also taken at higher dosages to induce what is known as kratom euphoria.4,6

-As the dosage is increased further, kratom effects are sedative.
-This means you will feel sleepy, lethargic, and unmotivated.
-The more kratom you take, the higher the sedative effect you will feel.7 Taking kratom in larger doses increases your odds of experiencing harmful kratom side effects.
+As the dosage is increased further, kratom acts more like a sedative.
+This means you will feel sleepy, lethargic and unmotivated.
+The more kratom you take, the higher the sedative effect you will feel.7 However, taking kratom in larger doses increases your odds of experiencing harmful side effects.

 What are the Side Effects and Risks of Consuming Kratom?

-Kratom use does have risks and side effects.
-Side effects of kratom use become stronger as the dosage is increased.
+Kratom use does come with risks and side effects.
+Side effects of kratom use worsen as the dosage is increased.
 In a survey of people in the U.S. using the substance for at least 1 year, doses of up to 5 grams reportedly produced less harmful kratom side effects than doses of 8 grams or more.4

 Kratom side effects include:4,6